difnajayashani/MyCalculator/README.md

 # MyCalculator

-Simple calculator application performing the basic arithmatic functions of addition, substraction, multiplication and substraction.
+Simple calculator application performing the basic arithmatic functions of addition, substraction, multiplication and substraction together with the multiple basic arithmatic functions.